rwth-iat/rte/README.md

 ```

-On Windows, you can setup a Cygwin or MSys environment or download the required tools separatly:
+On Windows, you can set up a Cygwin or MSys environment or download the required tools separately:
 * http://mingw-w64.org/doku.php/download/mingw-builds  (if not using MSVC)
 * https://cmake.org/download/
 * https://www.magicsplat.com/tcl-installer/index.html
 * https://github.com/lexxmark/winflexbison/releases
-Make sure, that the binary dirctories of those tools are listed in your `%PATH%` variable.
+Make sure, that the binary directories of those tools are listed in your `%PATH%` variable.

-Instrcutions for MSys2 (mingw-w64):
+Instructions for MSys2 (mingw-w64):

 Install the msys2 and update the base installation.
 ```sh